Who are the people behind the success stories of Implico? How did they find us and what inspires them in their everyday work?

 How does it feel when a solution successfully goes live for a customer?

-I’d say there’s definitely a sense of pride.
+When a solution goes live, there’s definitely a sense of pride.
 After all, we work on very critical issues, not just things that are nice to have.
 The processes of global corporations run on our solutions.
 For one of our customers, we recently introduced the brand-new S/4HANA software, which hadn’t yet been used anywhere else.
 And it worked perfectly from day one.
 The project was time-sensitive and the deadlines got shorter and shorter – but our department handled it.
 That makes me proud.